SOCIAL

 ▪︎ Work-life balance

-KISCO is operating various related systems to create a healthy and efficient working environment, aiming to achieve a balance between work and life for its members.
-It allows members who face burdens related to childbirth and childcare to freely utilize systems such as vacations, leaves of absence, and shortened working hours.
-In addition, it has implemented flexible working arrangements such as staggered commuting and remote work, establishing an efficient work culture.
+KISCO operates various related systems to create a healthy and efficient work environment, aiming to achieve a balance between work and life for its members.
+It provides support for employees to remain committed to their jobs through the operation of an in-house welfare fund, housing funds, living stability funds, and support for the education expenses of employees’ children.
+Additionally, it ensures coverage for aspects not covered by workers’ compensation insurance through group insurance and supports club activities such as soccer and mountaineering to promote camaraderie and leisure activities among employees.
+Furthermore, it allows members with responsibilities related to childbirth and childcare to freely utilize systems such as vacation, leave of absence, and shortened work hours.
+It has also established a flexible work culture by introducing flexible working hours such as staggered commuting and remote work systems.

 ▪︎ Corporate Social Responsibility Activities